Fatoumii/NC-News/README.md

 ### Installing

 At this point, start the server by running the script **`npm start`**.
-With this, you'll have the application up and running on yout local machine.
+With this, you'll have the application up and running on your local machine.

 ## Deployment